Leonard Peltier: Support for clemency

 Peltier's conviction sparked great controversy and drew criticism from a number of prominent figures across a wide range of disciplines.
 In 1999, Peltier asserted on CNN that he did not commit the murders and does not know who did.
 Peltier has described himself as a political prisoner.
-Numerous public and legal appeals were filed on his behalf; however, because of the consistent objection of the FBI, none of the resulting rulings were made in his favor.
-His appeals for clemency received support from world-famous civil rights advocates, including Nelson Mandela, Archbishop Desmond Tutu, Rev. Jesse Jackson, Tenzin Gyatso (the 14th Dalai Lama), Nobel Peace Prize Laureate and activist Rigoberta Menchú, and Mother Teresa.
+Numerous public and legal appeals were filed on his behalf, but none of the resulting rulings were made in his favor.
+His appeals for clemency received support from world-famous civil rights advocates, including Archbishop Desmond Tutu, Rev. Jesse Jackson, Tenzin Gyatso (the 14th Dalai Lama), and Nobel Peace Prize Laureate and activist Rigoberta Menchú.
 International and national government entities such as the Office of the United Nations High Commissioner on Human Rights, the United Nations Working Group on Indigenous Populations, the European Parliament, and the Belgian Parliament, have all passed resolutions in favor of Peltier's clemency.
 Several human rights groups, including the International Federation for Human Rights and Amnesty International launched campaigns advocating for Peltier's clemency.
 In the United States, the Kennedy Memorial Center for Human Rights, the Committee of Concerned Scientists, Inc., the National Lawyers Guild, and the American Association of Jurists are all supporters of clemency for Peltier.